National security directive: Homeland Security Presidential Directive

 After September 11, 2001, George W. Bush issued Homeland Security Presidential Directives (HSPDs), with the consent of the Homeland Security Council.
 These directives were sometimes issued concurrently as national security directives.

 Secrecy

 Regarding the secrecy of presidential directives, Steven Aftergood of the Federation of American Scientists' Project on Government Secrecy stated in February 2008 that:

 Of the 54 National Security Presidential Directives issued by the (George W.) Bush Administration to date, the titles of only about half have been publicly identified.
 There is descriptive material or actual text in the public domain for only about a third.
 In other words, there are dozens of undisclosed Presidential directives that define U.S. national security policy and task government agencies, but whose substance is unknown either to the public or, as a rule, to Congress.

-However, in an unprecedented development, the Trump administration ordered their national security directives to be published in the Federal Register.
+However, in an unprecedented development, the first Trump administration ordered their national security directives to be published in the Federal Register.